novika-lang/novika/README.md

 But wait, why is that?
 Why is Novika not *designed* to be readable?
 Isn't that popular nowadays?

 See, in Novika, it is easy to make your code readable — even natural language-like.
 This ease, however, degrades performance.
 That is, enforcing style or syntax degrades performance.
 Even if Novika someday gets a JIT, writing natural-language-like code will still impose a performance penalty, however minuscule it will be.
-The choice between complete control over the language and the machinery involved vs. performance is up to you.
+The choice between complete, high-level control over the language and the machinery involved vs. performance is up to you.

 ### Big projects